ECCENTRICALLY LOADING AN ACROW PROP

-The tongued prop attachment being designed and calculated by personnel that have probably never carried out a task of altering masonry and do not understand the many dangers involved from true experience.
-Not providing an agreed maximum opening size when first on the market.
+The tongued prop attachment being designed and calculated by personnel that have probably never carried out a task of altering masonry and do not understand the many dangers involved from true experience and not providing an agreed maximum opening size when first on the market.

 A structural engineers generic assumed calculations of using a maximum safe working load for every project when the working load is variable and the H.S.
-E’s lack of masonry alteration knowledge and inability to change the mindset of the builder and incapable of addressing these issues without accepting responsibility of the faults and authority without the correct level of knowledge being dangerous to the public.
+E’s lack of masonry alteration knowledge and inability to change the mindset of the builder and incapable of addressing these issues without accepting responsibility of the faults.

 All other causes of collapse derive from these un-acceptable mistakes.

 To resolve the problem of misusing an untested and non-suitable Acrow prop, a newly designed & strengthened variety of different sized props with a different sized top plate should be manufactured, tested and made available with fewer holes to ensure the height restrictions of 3m and to reduce the higher risk of overloading, of which I have a design!